 For those that have suffered migraines, it’s something much worse.

-Migraines are actually classified as a “neurological condition that can cause multiple symptoms … [such as] intense, debilitating headaches [accompanied by] nausea, vomiting, difficulty speaking, numbness or tingling, and sensitivity to light and sound.”
+Migraines are classified as a “neurological condition that can cause multiple symptoms … [such as] intense, debilitating headaches [accompanied by] nausea, vomiting, difficulty speaking, numbness or tingling, and sensitivity to light and sound.”

 Plus, not all migraines are the same.
 Due to the different “varieties” of migraines, there are multiple categories.
 For instance, the “most common categories of migraine headaches are those without aura (previously known as common migraines) and those with aura (previously known as classic migraines).”